-- Chapter 4, "HP-UX 11i Operating Environment Applications," presents information on each of the five Operating Environments, including the new "Minimal Technical Operating Environment." - Chapter 5, "I/0 and Networking Cards," describes cards and drivers. - Chapter 6, "Installation," describes new and changed aspects of installation. - Chapter 7, "General System Administration and Performance Monitoring," describes changes which may be of particular interest to system administrators. - Chapter 8, "Process, Threads, Memory, and Kernel Parameters," describes a variety of topics in these areas. - Chapter 9, "New and Changed Disk and File Management Features," includes changes to striping, mirroring, JFS, and NFS. - Chapter 10, "Internet and Networking Services," includes changes to sendmail, BIND, FTPD, STREAMS/UX, and other services. - Chapter 11, "Security," presents new security features such as GSS API, executing protected stacks, and Kerberos Client software. - Chapter 12, "Compatibility," describes various compatibility issues between HP-UX 11.0 and 11i. - Chapter 13, "Programming," covers a variety of changes which will be of particular interest to programmers. - Chapter 14, "Licensing Products," covers impending changes to LicensePower/iFOR and LSSERV. - Chapter 15, "New and Changed Internationalization Features," describes information that will be of interest to localizers or international users of HP-UX.
+- Chapter 3, "Workstation/Server Specific Information," presents information on which platforms support the 11i release, as well as other platform-specific information. - Chapter 4, "HP-UX 11i Operating Environment Applications," presents information on each of the five Operating Environments, including the new "Minimal Technical Operating Environment." - Chapter 5, "I/O and Networking Cards," describes cards and drivers. - Chapter 6, "Installation," describes new and changed aspects of installation. - Chapter 7, "General System Administration and Performance Monitoring," describes changes which may be of particular interest to system administrators. - Chapter 8, "Process, Threads, Memory, and Kernel Parameters," describes a variety of topics in these areas. - Chapter 9, "New and Changed Disk and File Management Features," includes changes to striping, mirroring, JFS, and NFS. - Chapter 10, "Internet and Networking Services," includes changes to sendmail, BIND, FTPD, STREAMS/UX, and other services. - Chapter 11, "Security," presents new security features such as GSS API, executing protected stacks, and Kerberos Client software. - Chapter 12, "Compatibility," describes various compatibility issues between HP-UX 11.0 and 11i. - Chapter 13, "Programming," covers a variety of changes which will be of particular interest to programmers. - Chapter 14, "Licensing Products," covers impending changes to LicensePower/iFOR and LSSERV. - Chapter 15, "New and Changed Internationalization Features," describes information that will be of interest to localizers or international users of HP-UX.